maennel/hackvent2022/public/main.md

 - [[HV22.H1] Santa's Secret](#hv22h1-santas-secret)
 - [[HV22.H2] The Elves's Secret](#hv22h2-the-elvess-secret)
 - [[HV22.H3] Ruprecht's Secret](#hv22h3-ruprechts-secret)

-## Intro and credits

-This is my write-up for the 2022 Hackvent on hacking-lab.com.
-Hackvent is a remote, public and free-to-play jeopardy-style CTF.
-Each day during advent, one challenge gets released.
-As christmas approaches, the difficulty of every new challenge increases by a bit.
-You can read more about it [here](https://hacking-lab.com/events/hackvent-2022#what-is-hackvent).

-Hackvent is organised by Compass Security and many volunteers contributing challenges and maintaining infrastructure for things to work smoothly.

-I want to thank everyone for letting me learn and discover new fields and unknown corners of already explored areas.
-Thanks a lot kuyaya for keeping challenges stable and hackers engaged.

-This year, I approached the web3 challenges as purely educational, but with a goal of solving them all as I wanted to aquire more knowledge in this area - many thanks to HaCk0 for your challenges and to mcia for helping me getting unstuck many times.
-I learned a ton of new stuff thanks to you.

-Further credits go to all the challenge creators for the awesome challenges and of course to all the hackers for solving them (especially the ones where I gave up from the outset).

-Finally, I want to thank my family as this was again another layer on top of an already busy December.

-Happy reading,
--ludus

-## Licensing and material

-Challenge descriptions and source material was taken from Hacking-lab.com with the permission of the organisers and authors of challenges.

 ## [HV22.01] QR means quick reactions, right?